elastic/kibana/x-pack/test/monitoring_api_integration/README.md

   - `<output-dir>` should point to a subdirectory of the `./archives` dir for consistency, and since we're generating package data, end with `package` dir. example `<kibana>/x-pack/test/monitoring_api_integration/archives/kibana/two-nodes/package`
 - `<output-dir>` will contain a `data.json.gz` and a `mappings.json` file.
 Remove the `mappings.json`
-- run the transform script to generate metricbeat data `ts-node scripts/transform_archive.ts --src <output-dir>/data.json.gz`
+- run the transform script to generate metricbeat data `node scripts/transform_archive --src <output-dir>/data.json.gz`
 - create a test case with the new archive